 You really don’t need anything expensive or unusual to make this awesome appetizer happen!

-- Sesame Seeds: Don’t skip the sesame seeds!
-That’s what makes it “feel” like a real Big Mac.
+• Sesame Seeds: Don’t skip the sesame seeds!
+They add important Big Mac flavor.

-- Pickles: Be sure to check the ingredients label for added junk.
-If you can’t find compliant mini pickles, cut 1/4 inch slices of large pickles.
+• Pickles: If you’re following a Whole30 or Paleo way of eating, check the ingredients label for added junk.
+If you can’t find mini pickles, cut 1/4 inch slices of large pickles.

 I promise, you won’t believe how easy this recipe comes together!
 It’s almost too simple.
 Like, you might even feel like you’re being duped or something.
 Just trust the process.
 It’ll be worth it!

 First, you want to make sure to preheat your air fryer.
-Then, to make the burger bites, mix the ground beef with the spices, then form the mixture into 2 tbsp. meatballs with your hands.
+Then, to make the burger bites, mix the ground beef with the spices, then form the mixture into 2 meatball shapes, about 2 Tablespoons in each, with your hands.

-Drizzle or spray the balls with oil, add to preheated air fryer with a little space between them.
+Drizzle or spray the balls with oil, then add them to preheated air fryer with a little space between them.
 Cook for 6 minutes.
 Yup, that’s all you need to do!

-I use a top opening Air Fryer (this one, affiliate link) so I’m able to put the the burger bites inside with tongs easily (it’s fairly shallow), but if yours opens with a drawer, just be careful of burning your hand as you add them in.
+👉 Note: I use a top-opening Air Fryer so I’m able to put the the burger bites inside with tongs easily (it’s fairly shallow), but if yours opens with a drawer, just be careful of your hand as you add them in.

 2. Make the Special Sauce

-Once you’ve got your burger bites in the air fryer, mix the special sauce.
+Once you’ve got your burger bites in the air fryer, make the special sauce.
 Add all the ingredients to a small bowl, mix until combined, and set it aside.

-By the way, here’s my lists of all the Whole30 Ketchup and Whole30 Mayo brands, in case that’s helpful!
+By the way, I put together lists of all the sugar free Ketchup and Mayo brands, in case that’s helpful!

-Note: If you don’t have relish on hand or you can’t find compliant relish at your grocery store, just finely chop of a dill pickle.
+Note: If you don’t have relish on hand or you can’t find sugar free relish at your grocery store, just finely chop of a dill pickle.

 3. Prep the Toothpicks with Toppings